jbesomi/texthero/README.md

 <h3>3.
 Visualization</h3>

 **Scope:** summarize the main facts regarding the text data and visualize it.
 This module is opinionable.
-It's handy for anyone that needs a quick solution to visualize the text data, for instance during a text exploratory data analysis (EDA).
+It's handy for anyone that needs a quick solution to visualize on screen the text data, for instance during a text exploratory data analysis (EDA).

 Supported functions:
    - Text scatterplot (`scatterplot`)
    - Most common words (`top_words`)
-   - Wordcloud (`wordcloud`)

 Full documentation: [visualization](https://texthero.org/docs/api-visualization)